rpeszek/my-blogs/posts/2022-03-13-ts-types-part6.md

 We have seen examples of this in [_add_blank_target Part 2](2021-12-24-ts-types-part2.html) where I twisted _office.js_ arm to get the types right and was able to type predicate myself to a much faster to write and safer code.

-We have also seen this is [_add_blank_target Part 4](2022-01-09-ts-types-part4.html) where types formed jigsaw puzzles allowing the computations to fit together in only certain ways.
+We have also seen this in Part 4 ([_add_blank_target preventing information escape](2022-01-09-ts-types-part4.html#preventing-information-escape), [_add_blank_target phantom types](2022-01-09-ts-types-part4.html#phantom-types)) where types formed jigsaw puzzles allowing the computations to fit together in only certain ways.

 _side_note_start
 There is a technique often called _Hole Driven Development_ in which the developer interacts with the type checker